 Water leaks can impact more than just the ceiling surface.
 Moisture may reach electrical wiring, increasing the risk of malfunction or irregular behavior.

 Understanding related warning signs, such as power outlet warning signs, can help identify broader risks.
+Over time, moisture can also weaken structural materials such as wood framing and insulation.

 Common Causes Behind Ceiling Leaks